Newfoundland Time Zone: Scope

 Daylight saving time is observed throughout the province.
 In 1988, the provincial government experimented with double daylight saving time, moving clocks ahead two hours during daylight saving time instead of just one.
 However, this forced children to go to school in the dark in October.
 In 2006, the province enacted an extension to daylight saving time, starting in 2007, following the lead of the United States and other Canadian provinces.

 This unusual time zone puts the island of Newfoundland an hour and a half ahead of Central Canada, a half hour ahead of the rest of Atlantic Canada, and half an hour behind Saint-Pierre and Miquelon.
 Because of this, it will hit milestones of time before (almost) any other part of the continent, a quirk that draws attention to Newfoundland.
 For instance, the Newfoundland releases of Harry Potter and the Half-Blood Prince and Halo 2 were publicized across Canada.
 Also, it is very common for the lone independently owned-and-operated TV station in the province, CJON-DT (known on-air as "NTV"), to use a "World Television Premiere" bumper at the start of some programming that airs before most other North American stations air them.

 Likewise, in the case of Canada-wide broadcasts timed to air at the same local hour in the rest of the country through the use of a different feed for each time zone (most commonly the CBC's radio and TV networks), Newfoundland uses Atlantic-time broadcasts.
-References to programs airing at "6:00, 6:30 in Newfoundland" are commonly heard across Canada.
-However, whenever the province's two full-fledged stations, CJON and CBNT-DT (both based in St. John's), originate local programming, they usually refer to it as "coming up at 6:00, 5:30 in most of Labrador."
+References to programs airing thirty minutes "later" than the Maritimes (e.g. "6:00, 6:30 in Newfoundland") are commonly heard across Canada.
+However, the province's two full-fledged stations, CJON and CBNT-DT (both based in St. John's), originate local programming with phrasing such as "coming up at 6:00, 5:30 in most of Labrador."